Vocab Diet: Reshaping the Vocabulary of LLMs via Vector Arithmetic: Abstract

 \section{Abstract}

-Large language models~(LLMs) were shown to encode word form variations, such as ``\emph{walk}''$\to$``\emph{walked}'', as linear directions in embedding space.
-However, standard tokenization algorithms treat these variations as distinct tokens---filling the size-capped vocabulary with surface form variants~(e.g., ``\emph{walk}'', ``\emph{walk\textbf{ing}}'', ``\emph{\textbf{W}alk}''), at the expense of less frequent words and multilingual coverage.
-We show that many of these variations can be captured by \textsl{\transformation vectors}—additive offsets that yield the appropriate word's representation when applied to the \base word embedding—in both the input and output spaces.
-Building on this, we propose a compact reshaping of the vocabulary: rather than assigning unique tokens to each surface form, we compose them from shared \textsl{\base} and \textsl{\transformation} vectors~(e.g., ``\emph{walked}''$=$``\emph{walk}''$+$\textsl{past tense}).
-We apply our approach to multiple LLMs and across five languages, removing up to 10\% of vocabulary entries---thereby freeing space to allocate new, more diverse tokens.
-Importantly, we do so while also expanding vocabulary coverage to out-of-vocabulary words, with minimal impact on downstream performance, and without modifying model weights.
-Our findings motivate a foundational rethinking of vocabulary design, moving from string enumeration to a compositional vocabulary that leverages the underlying structure of language.\footnote{Code is available at \url{https://vocabdiet.github.io}.}
+Large language models~(LLMs) often encode word-form variation (e.g., \textit{walk} vs.\ \textit{walk\textbf{ed}}) as linear directions in the embedding space.
+However, standard tokenization algorithms treat such variants as distinct words with different vocabulary entries---quickly filling the size-capped token vocabulary with surface-form variation~(e.g., \textit{walk}, \textit{walk\textbf{ing}}, \textit{\textbf{W}alk}), at the expense of diversity and multilingual coverage.
+We show that many of these variations can be captured by \textsl{\transformation vectors}---additive offsets that yield the appropriate word representation when applied to a \base embedding, in both the input and output spaces.
+Building on this, we propose a compact reshaping of the vocabulary: instead of assigning unique tokens to each surface form, we compose them from shared \base and \transformation vectors~(e.g., \textit{walked} is \textit{walk}$+$\textsl{past tense}).
+Our approach is lightweight---keeping the pretrained backbone frozen and only training small adaptation modules.
+We apply it across five languages and multiple LLMs in both pretraining and post-hoc adaptation, freeing 10--40\% of vocabulary slots to be reallocated where tokenization is inefficient.
+Importantly, we do so while also expanding vocabulary coverage to out-of-vocabulary words, and with minimal impact on downstream performance.
+Our findings motivate a rethinking of vocabulary design, towards a representation that better matches the underlying structure of language and the practical needs of multilingual coverage.\footnote{Code is available at \url{https://vocabdiet.github.io}.}